Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/stress/STRESS.md

-# Azure Event Hubs client library for .NET
+# Event Hub Stress Tests

-## Local Stress Test Runs

-## Getting Started

 The scenarios in this directory provide a suite of stress tests that test the Event Hubs producer and buffered producer client types for long-term durability and reliability.
-For more in-depth information about the Azure SDK stress test tools, see the [stress test README](https://github.com/Azure/azure-sdk-tools/blob/main/tools/stress-cluster/chaos/README.md).
+For more in-depth information about the Azure SDK stress test tools, see the [stress test readme](https://github.com/Azure/azure-sdk-tools/blob/main/tools/stress-cluster/chaos/README.md).

 Test runs can call any of the following tests:
 - "EventProducerTest"
 - "EventBufferedProducerTest"
 - "BurstBufferedProducerTest"
 - "ConcurrentBufferedProducerTest"

--
+Or, you can run all tests with the "--all" flag.

+## Local Stress Test Runs
+### Setting up resources and packages
+```cmd
+(env) <git root>/sdk/eventhub/Azure.Messaging.EventHubs/stress/src> dotnet clean
+(env) <git root>/sdk/eventhub/Azure.Messaging.EventHubs/stress/src> dotnet publish
+```

-### Prerequisites
+### Running Tests
 When tests are run locally, Azure resources need to be created prior to running the test.
 This can be done through the Azure CLI, an ARM pr bicep file, or the Azure Portal.
 The bicep file included in this directory can be used to [deploy all resources](https://docs.microsoft.com/azure/azure-resource-manager/bicep/deploy-to-resource-group?tabs=azure-cli) aside from the application insights portal.

 To run the compiled .dll file, navigate to the `<git root>/artifacts/bin/Azure.Messaging.EventHubs.Stress/Release/net6.0` directory.

-### Install the Package

-```cmd
-(env) <git root>/sdk/eventhub/Azure.Messaging.EventHubs/stress/src> dotnet clean
-(env) <git root>/sdk/eventhub/Azure.Messaging.EventHubs/stress/src> dotnet publish
-```

-### Authenticate the Client

-In order for the stress tests to be able to interact with Azure, the user is required to input the connection strings upon request on the command line when the test is being run, or include them in a .env file.
+The user is required to input the connection strings upon request on the command line when the test is being run, or include them in a .env file.
 To use the CLI input, add the `-i` or `--interactive` flag to the call:

 ```cmd
 (env) <git root>/artifacts/bin/Azure.Messaging.EventHubs.Stress/Release/net6.0> dotnet Azure.Messaging.EventHubs.Stress.dll --tests <test/s-to-run> --interactive